 |Ours looks just like this except it is a dark woven basket.|

 - Twistable crayons - I'm obviously not a fan of clutter and messes, so normal crayons are my nemesis.
 Sharpening them, the peeling paper, broken bits and pieces......ahhhh!
 It's enough to make minimalists shudder in fear. ;) Twistable crayons have been such a great choice for our family.
 They are basically impossible to break in little hands, they obviously twist up instead of needing to be peeled and sharpened, and they don't make a lot of mess on the container they are stored in.
 Again, this item is something we've used successfully for over 4 years.

 We have 24 colors to choose from!

-- Wireless Printer - I work completely off of a laptop, so my office consists of me sitting on the couch, usually watching an old classic movie, with the computer sitting on my lap and the printer sitting in a completely other room on the top of my dresser.....high tech, I know!
+- Wireless Printer - I work completely off of a laptop, so my office consists of me sitting on the couch, usually watching an old classic movie holding a sleeping baby while juggling the laptop and the printer sitting in a completely other room on the top of my dresser.....high tech, I know!
 Anyway, since we got our wireless printer, life has been so much easier.
 I used to have to work on something, then stand up, walk to the bedroom, plug in my printer, wait for it to connect and then print.
 I can now print documents, activities, school projects, and photos all from the comfort of my couch.
 It's always on and available and I can quickly print off a worksheet that ties in with our lesson or a lesson plan for our Bible or history.
 It's obviously not a necessity, but it sure is a nice little perk!